L. Ron Hubbard: Legacy

 Hubbard was survived by his wife Mary Sue and all of his children except his second son Quentin.
 His will provided a trust fund to support Mary Sue; her children Arthur, Diana and Suzette; and Katherine, the daughter of his first wife Polly.
 He disinherited two of his other children.
 L. Ron Hubbard, Jr. had become estranged, changed his name to "Ronald DeWolf" and, in 1982, sued unsuccessfully for control of his father's estate.
 Alexis Valerie, Hubbard's daughter by his second wife Sara, had attempted to contact her father in 1971.
 She was rebuffed with the implied claim that her real father was Jack Parsons rather than Hubbard, and that her mother had been a Nazi spy during the war.
 Both later accepted settlements when litigation was threatened.
 In 2001, Diana and Suzette were reported to still be Church members, while Arthur had left and become an artist.
 Hubbard's great-grandson, Jamie DeWolf, is a noted slam poet.

 Opinions are divided about Hubbard's literary legacy.
 One sociologist argued that even at Hubbard's peak in the late 1930s, he was regarded as merely "a passable, familiar author but not one of the best", while by the late-1970s "the [science fiction] subculture wishes it could forget him" and fans gave him a worse rating than any other of the "Golden Age" writers.
 The Encyclopedia of Science Fiction argues that while Hubbard could not be considered a peer of the "prime movers" like Asimov, Heinlein, and Sprague de Camp, Hubbard could be classed with Van Vogt as "rogue members of the early Campbell pantheon".
 Hubbard received various posthumous awards, having a street named after in him in Los Angeles and recognition of his birthday in Utah and New Jersey.

 Hubbard's beliefs and practices, drawn from a diverse set of sources, influenced numerous offshoots, splinter-groups, and new movements.

 Hubbard's teachings led to numerous offshoots and splinter groups.
-In 1966, two former Scientologists founded the Process Church of the Final Judgment which mixed Hubbard's teachings with Satanism.
+In 1966, two former Scientologists founded the Process Church of the Final Judgement which mixed Hubbard's teachings with Satanism.
 In 1969, a group led by former Scientologists Charles Manson and Bruce M. Davis was arrested and later convicted for their role in a series of high-profile murders.
 In 1971, former Scientologist Werner Erhard founded EST, a notable large group awareness training.
 In 1998, Keith Raniere drew upon Hubbard's writings and Erhard's techniques to create the large group awareness training ESP, a forerunner to the group NXIVM.
 Raniere offered students a chance to reach a superhuman state called "Unified" and taught Hubbard's doctrine of "suppressive persons"; Raniere was ultimately sentenced to 120 years for a pattern of crimes, including the sexual exploitation of a child, sex trafficking of women, and conspiracy to commit forced labor.
 In 2010, the Nation of Islam began introducing its followers to Hubbard's teachings, with leader Louis Farrakhan proclaiming "I thank God for Mr. L. Ron Hubbard!"